 When working in a hospital setting, most of the time is dedicated to ensuring patients are given the proper health care they need at the right time.
-This includes monitoring the improvement of their condition at a given schedule.
-With nurses' time occupied with additional take-home work and allotting time for their families, it would be more stressful and difficult for married nurses to manage their daily schedules.
+This includes monitoring the improvement of their condition at a given

-In the study of Tai et al. (2014), single nurses are more capable of enhancing their skills in their workplace than married ones.
-Furthermore, Sari et al. (2021) stated that Work Interference with Family (WIF) and Family Interference with Work (FIW) result in lesser concentration and ineffectiveness at work, making married nurses most likely to commit mistakes in the workplace, including wasted medical tools and equipment.
+In the study of Tai et al., (2014), single nurses are more capable of enhancing their skills in their workplace than married ones.
+Furthermore, Sari, K., Sari, L., and Aktrisa (2021) stated that Work Interference with Family (WIF) and Family Interference with Work (FIW) results in a lesser concentration and ineffectiveness at work, making married nurses most likely to commit mistakes in the workplace including wasted medical tools and equipment.